represent-rs/php-clickstack/README.md

 - httpd.head.conf: Load additional Apache modules.
 This file is included after the apache modules are loaded.
 - httpd.site.conf: Re-using your .htaccess configuration directives.
-This file is included at the end of
+This file is included at the end of the site directive.
 - httpd.tail.conf: Specify or override Apache httpd configuration directives.
-This file is included.
+This file is included at the end of the configuration.

 This might be useful if you want to write security directives for mod_security, or otherwise re-use an existing .htaccess configuration file, which would have